-Steven W. McLaughlin received the B.S.E.E. degree from Northwestern University, the M.S.E. degree from Princeton University, and the Ph.D. degree from the University of Michigan.
-He joined the School of Electrical and Computer Engineering at Georgia Tech in September 1996 where is now Steve W. Chaddick School Chair for the School of Electrical and Computer Engineering.
+Dr. McLaughlin received the B.S.E.E. degree from Northwestern University, the M.S.E. degree from Princeton University, and the Ph.D. degree from the University of Michigan.
+He joined the School of Electrical and Computer Engineering at Georgia Tech in September 1996.
+From 2012-2017, he served as the Steve W. Chaddick School Chair in the School of Electrical and Computer Engineering.
 From 2007-2012, he was Vice Provost for International Initiatives and Steven A. Denning Chair in Global Engagement.
-As Vice Provost, he was responsible for Georgia Tech's global engagement in research, education, and economic development.
-He was also President of GT Global, Inc. a not-for-profit corporation created to manage select Georgia Tech international initiatives.

-His research interests are in the general area of communications and information theory.
-His research group has published in the areas of coding and signal processing for wireless communications and data storage channels; privacy and data security, physical layer security, forward error correction and equalization for optical networks; quantum key distribution, wireless and RFID security; and inference in social media networks.
-He has published more than 250 papers in journals and conferences and holds 36 US patents.
-He has served as the research and thesis advisor to more than 50 students at the bachelors, masters, doctoral, and post-doctoral levels.
+Dr. McLaughlin's research interests are in the general area of communications and information theory.
+His research group has published in the areas of forward error correction and equalization in wireless communications. magnetic/optical data storage, data security, and privacy.
+His group has published more than 250 papers in journals and conferences and holds 36 U.S. patents.

 - Error control coding: iterative decoding, turbo codes, graphical codes